ctxppc/thesis/Glyco/Languages.md

 </dl>

-<h2 id="FL">Grammar for FL (Frame Locations)</h2>
+<h2 id="CF">Grammar for CF (Call Frame)</h2>
-A language that introduces frame locations, i.e., memory locations relative to the frame capability `cfp`.
+A language that introduces call frames and operations for managing the call frame.

 **Inherited from RV:**
 <code>BinaryOperator</code>,